 Approaching mid-life, I was thrown two curveballs…

 I’ve always been a coach and jock at heart.
 In high school I was a very good football player, but baseball eluded me.
 I just couldn’t hit.
 My first curveball came in 2008, when the then president of our company called me in and informed me that I would not continue on the path to COO.
 He had chosen one of my associates.
 But not all was lost.
-I would now be the (dreaded) Director of Special Projects.
+I would now be Director of Special Projects; which is essentially a holding spot for executives who may need a new direction.
 In short, I was crushed.

 The next curve came a year later, when I lost my re-election campaign to our City Counsel… by 15 votes!
 I had performed very well for my constituents, but I just didn’t finish that race well.
 I knew then, that something had to change.
 I needed to take action before I struck out.